Virginia Cavaliers men's basketball: Louisville Cardinals

 Following conference realignment, the Cardinals moved from the Big East to the ACC and were designated UVA's home-and-away rivals.
-The two teams had previously met for four straight years outside of their conferences in the 1980s during an era both programs were highly ranked.
-The Cavaliers won each of those games in 1982, 1983, 1984, and 1985.
-In the ACC, the two teams have acted as spoilers to the other with a Cardinal win in 2015 and a 2017 Cavalier win delaying or preventing an ACC regular season title, while an injury to star player Justin Anderson during the 2015 matchup derailed UVA's national championship aspirations.
-The March 2018 matchup between the two teams ended with Virginia scoring five points in the final 0.9 seconds and dealing what proved to be a mortal blow to Louisville's NCAA tournament hopes.
-Both teams won recent NCAA Championships — Louisville in 2013 and Virginia in 2019.
-UVA leads the all-time series 16–5.
+The two programs had previously had two consecutive home-and-away series in 1982, 1983, 1984, and 1985, with the Cavaliers winning all four games.
+Justin Anderson's injury during the March 2015 matchup derailed No. 2 Virginia's national championship aspirations, while an improbable March 2018 Virginia victory—scoring five points in the final 0.9 seconds at Louisville's KFC Yum!
+Center—ended the Cardinals' NCAA tournament hopes.
+Both rivals have won recent NCAA Championships—Louisville in 2013 (vacated) and Virginia in 2019.
+UVA leads the all-time series 23–7 as of 2025.

 Virginia Tech Hokies

-As the two Power Conference teams in the Commonwealth, the Cavaliers and Hokies have a long-standing rivalry.
-While the intensity has picked up since Virginia Tech joined the ACC in 2004, the all-time series record is well in favor of UVA, with the Cavaliers leading the series 95–56.
+As the Commonwealth's two power conference teams, the Cavaliers and Hokies have a long-standing rivalry.
+When the teams were in separate conferences this rivalry often played out on neutral courts across the Commonwealth, such as in Richmond, Roanoke, and Hampton.
+The all-time series record is well in favor of UVA, with the Cavaliers leading the series 99–61 as of 2025, but the rivalry is extremely competitive and Tech dominated the decade of the 1960s.

 Other rivalries

 North Carolina Tar Heels

 As the two oldest universities of the ACC, the UVA–UNC rivalry spans many sports and has persisted to varying degrees since the late 1800s.
 The early 1980s were a particular highlight for the basketball series as all-time greats Ralph Sampson and Michael Jordan led two Top 5 programs of the era.
-The Tar Heels have dominated much of the all-time series and lead 131–60, but Virginia is 11–4 against the Heels since the Cavaliers began their rise back to national prominence under Tony Bennett in the 2012–13 season.
-The two teams defeated each other for ACC Tournament Championships in 2016 and 2018, and the winner of those conference title matches went on to win NCAA Championships the following year (UNC in 2017 and UVA in 2019).
+The two teams defeated each other for ACC Tournament Championships in 2016 and 2018, and the winner of those conference title matches went on to win NCAA Championships the following year (North Carolina in 2017, Virginia in 2019).

 Maryland Terrapins

 Thanks to the proximity of these two long-time ACC members, and their status as Tobacco Road outsiders, Maryland and Virginia have a long-standing rivalry that spans many decades.
 Traditionally, these two schools would meet in the last game of the season, and acted as spoilers to each other as they sought ACC season championships and NCAA Tournament appearances.
-This rivalry has been diminished in recent years, thanks to Maryland's move to the Big Ten Conference.
-They did match up in the 2014 and 2018 ACC-Big Ten Challenges, ending in 76–65 and 76–71 victories both won by Virginia on the road in College Park.
+This rivalry has been diminished since Maryland's move to the Big Ten Conference in 2014.
+They did match up twice in the ACC-Big Ten Challenge, both played at Maryland's Xfinity Center, with both games won by Virginia.